-This unit deals with the skills and knowledge required to effectively perform interactive communication at the workplace, and applies to all individuals working in the construction industry.
+This unit deals with the skills and knowledge required to effectively perform interactive communication at the workplace, and applies to all individuals working in the construction industry

 ELEMENT OF COMPETENCY PER FORMANCE CRITERIA 1.
 Receive and convey information 1.1 Verbal/written instructions received and responded to with correct actions.
 1.2 Instructions conveyed and work signage responded to, with correct action.
-1.3 Information conveyed in basic English so that messages are understood.
-2. Carry out face-to-face routine communication 2.1 Routine instructions, messages and schedules are given or followed.
-2.2 Workplace procedures are carried out according to procedures laid down by the company or supervisor.
+1.3 Information conveyed in simple English so that messages are understood.
+2. Carry out face-to-face routine communication 2.1 Routine instructions, messages and schedules are given and/ or followed.
+2.2 Workplace procedures are carried out to company or supervisor's laid down procedures.
 2.3 Relevant information is assessed and analysed from a range of sources.
 2.4 Information is selected and sequenced correctly.
-3. Work with others 3.1 Suggestions and information are provided relevant to the planning/conduct of the activities.
+3 Work with others 3.1 Suggestions and information are provided relevant to the planning/conduct of the activities.
 3.2 Communication carried out clearly, concisely and effectively so those messages are understood.
-4. Participation in simple on-site meeting processes 4.1 Participation in on-site meetings is in accordance to predetermined procedures.
-4.2 Interaction carried out to achieve constructive outcome.
+4 Participation in simple on-site meeting processes 4.1 Correct process for on-site meetings carried out to predetermined or agreed procedures.
+4.2 Negotiations conducted to achieve a constructive outcome.

-This unit applies to all communication requirements, associated with working with other persons at a site location and carrying out tasks under supervision.
+This unit applies to carrying out all communication requirements, associated with working with other persons at a site location and carrying out tasks under supervision.